Resist believes in grassroots organizing, creativity, and power.

 Rapid Response Grants

-Resist reviews Rapid Response applications on Wednesdays.
-Applicants are notified of funding decisions within 24 hours.
+Resist reviews Rapid Response applications on a weekly basis.
+Upon review, applicants are notified of funding decisions within 24 hours.
 Rapid Response awards are sent electronically within 48 hours of the funding decision date.

 General Support Grants:

 General Support Grants are available for up to $4,000 to support groups who are building movements for justice and liberation and resisting systemic oppression through grassroots/cultural organizing, art-making and resilience building.
 General support grants are awarded by a panel of previously funded Resist grantees.
 Groups are funded based on the strength of their overall application.
 Awards can be used to best meet your group’s needs.
 Groups can only be funded once per 12-month period.
 There is no limit to the number of times a grantee can receive funds.
 If a group has been fully funded twice in the past five years, they may apply for a multi-year grant.